born. 1978. Tarndanya | Adelaide, SA

 Imbi Davidson is a visual artist living in the Northern Rivers region, New South Wales.
 Her work explores the interstices between painting, landscape, plants, textiles, abstraction and mark making.

 Imbi's work is largely inspired by the experience and memory of the Australian landscape, finding expression in its myriad forms, patterns, patinas, contours and colours.
 Her abstract paintings are intuitive responses to these multiple elements, overlaid with juxtapositions of opaque and translucent layers, interspersed with expressive marks of wild colours.

 Working with a range of mixed media from found and recycled paint to blood, rock, earth, pigment, paint, water and plants, Imbi often paints on recycled objects, canvases, boards and surfaces.

-Imbi was awarded an Australian Post Graduate Award to complete her Masters Degree in Visual Arts, researching the art of native plants in Australia with a focus on Indigenous and abstract representations of plants and the landscape.
-Her MA Thesis: The Casuarina Tree - Visual Translations of Native Plants and Art in Australia (2012), is catalogued in the National Library of Australia.
+Imbi was awarded an Australian Post Graduate Award to complete her Masters of Visual Arts, researching the art of native plants in Australia, with a focus on Indigenous and abstract representations of plants and the landscape.
+Her MA Thesis, The Casuarina Tree - Visual Translations of Native Plants and Art in Australia (2013), is catalogued in the National Library of Australia.
 Imbi was awarded an Australia Council Emerging Artist Mentorship Grant and has been the recipient of numerous awards and grants.

 Imbi has travelled extensively throughout New Zealand, South-East Asia, India, Canada and Australia.